Perfect Oven Baked Potatoes Recipe

 - Chopped jalapeno peppers

-- Clean the spuds: Start by washing and drying the potatoes.
+- Clean the spuds: I start by washing and drying the potatoes.
 It is very important to pat them dry using a kitchen towel.

-- Preheat oven: Then, preheat the oven to 425 degrees F.
+- Preheat oven: Then I preheat the oven to 425 degrees F.

-- Poke them: After that, use a fork to poke them a few times.
-I usually poke three times on one side and three on the other side.
+- Poke them: I used a fork to poke them three times on one side and three times on the other.

-- Season: Sprinkle with some sea salt or Kosher salt and black pepper on all sides.
+- Season: Next, I rub olive oil over them and sprinkle with sea salt or Kosher salt and black pepper on all sides.

-- Roast: Place the potatoes on a baking sheet and bake them for about 45-50 minutes.
-Please note, the cooking time will vary on how large they are.
-If using extra-large potatoes, give them additional 5-10 minutes to bake.
+- Roast: I place the potatoes on a baking sheet and bake them for 45-50 minutes.
+Please note that the cooking time will vary depending on the potatoes’ size.
+If using extra-large potatoes, give them an additional 5-10 minutes to bake.
 Make sure you flip them on the other side mid-baking.
 They should be tender inside if you poke a fork into them.

-- Garnish: Once baked, top them with sour cream, bacon bits, and shredded cheese.
+- Garnish: Once baked, I top them with sour cream, bacon bits, and shredded cheese.

 Expert tip